aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

 * Using FileStream to read/write/open/close to a file, given the correct path, that contains the saved player data.

-# Links

-# Game Screenshots
+# Game Screenshots 📷

-# Before you get started
+# Before you get started ⏸️
 This project uses the game engine Unity and uses Unity SDK file in order to use IBM watsons speech to text API

 So: